Moydow (barony)

-Moydow (Maigh Dumha) is a barony in County Longford, Republic of Ireland.
+Moydow (Maigh Dumha) is a barony in County Longford, Ireland.

 Etymology

 Moydow barony takes its name from the village of Moydow (from Irish Maigh Dumha, "plain of the mound").

 Location

 Moydow barony is located in central County Longford, stretching from the River Shannon to Richmount Hill.

 History

 Anciently Moydow barony was part of a territory known as Tethbae.
 The barony was formed from the territories of Clanawlye (Ardagh & Moydow), and parts of the territories of Moybrawne (Taghshinny parish), Clanconnor (part Kilcommock, part Cashel parishes) and Muintergalgan.

 List of settlements

 Below is a list of settlements in Moydow barony: